bradym05/VoldexCodeTest-Repository/README.md

 -Gets changes in mouse location when held down.<br />
 -Fires signal when value updates.<br />

+-Button Class:<br />
+-Registers a callback if provided to button press completed.<br />
+-Plays click in animation and sound, click out animation and sound.<br />

 InputDetection:<br />

 -Detects changes in UserInputType.<br />